 (1) Declarant. - A person who has signed a declaration in accordance with subsection (c) of this section.

-(1a) Declaration. - Any signed, witnessed, dated, and proved document meeting the requirements of subsection (c) of this section.
+(1a) Declaration. - Except as provided in G.S.
+90-321.1, any signed, witnessed, dated, and proved document meeting the requirements of subsection (c) of this section.

 (2) Repealed by Session Laws 2007-502, s.
 11(a), effective October 1, 2007.

 (2a) Life-prolonging measures. - As defined in G.S.
 32A-16(4).